Name: Bedřich Fendrich

 In 1970, Bedrich had a good ride and finished the Grand Prix of Czechoslovakia in 11th place riding a Tatran 50cc motorcycle.
 In the following year 1971 he reached seventh place with the sixth place being taken by Zbynek Havrda on the AHRA motorcycle and the fifth taken by Milan Šobán on a Kreidler.

 When he was seventeen In his home championship he finished seventh on the Ravu 125cc motorcycle in 1967.
 In 1970 he won the championship title on the Tatran 50, in 1971 on the Tatran 125cc.
 In 1972 and 1973, he was always awarded the title in one of the smaller classes.
 In 1975 he won titles on the Tatran 50cc and Ravu 125cc.
 Another title was awarded to Bedrich when riding the Kreidler 50cc.
-Then he decided to switch to an experimental motorcycle, The Juventus.
+Picture: Bedrich on the Kreidler 28th August 1976.
+It was at that time that he Then he decided to switch to an experimental motorcycle, The Juventus.

 This motorcycle was of his own construction but he was unable to win another title on it.
 He did reach the finish line in Brno in 1979 on the 125cc Juventus.
 The last race of the Czech Republic Championship was again won by Bedrich on July 4, 1976 and in both classes, the 50cc and the 125cc.